tingtron/hiring-engineers/blog/blog.md

 ```

 Finally, we will be capturing error count for every situation when the
-ration of the allocated and actual processing time exceed a certain threashold:
+ratio of the allocated and actual processing time exceed a certain threashold:
 ```javascript
     var start = Date.now()
     setTimeout(function() {